 08 of 10

-Take part in one of the world's oldest traditions at this annual event that celebrates the return of the light after the year's shortest day, the Winter Solstice.
-The Festival includes lantern displays, live musical performances, and events in five Vancouver neighbourhoods, including Yaletown, the Downtown Eastside, Granville Island, and at Dr. Sun Yat-Sen Chinese Garden in Chinatown.
-All Festival events are free, but donations are requested.Continue to 9 of 10 below.
+Take part in one of the world's oldest traditions at this annual event that celebrates the return of the light after the year's shortest day, the winter solstice, on Dec.
+21 in 2017.
+The festival lights up the longest night of the year with lantern displays, live musical performances, and events in Yaletown, Granville Island, and at Dr. Sun Yat-Sen Chinese Garden in Chinatown.
+All festival events are free, but donations are requested.Continue to 9 of 10 below.

 09 of 10

 Coquitlam's Lafarge Lake transforms into a magical outdoor holiday wonderland each December, and it's all free.
 With 100,000 twinkling lights, Lights at Lafarge is one of the largest free holiday lights displays in the Lower Mainland.
 The lights will stay on until Jan.
 21, 2018.

 You can drive to Lights at Lafarge or take the SkyTrain Evergreen Extension; the SkyTrain's last stop is Lafarge Lake-Douglas.